|

 1. Don’t autopilot your life

-The meanring of autopilot is just going through the motions and not actively thinking about what needs to change.
+The meaning of autopilot is just going through the motions and not actively thinking about what needs to change.
 You’re not active in the drivers seat.
-Autopiloting is just hoping you’ll pick things up by osmosis as you spend more hours on something.
+Autopilot-ing is just hoping you’ll pick things up by osmosis as you spend more hours on something.
 People constantly make the mistake that years of experience will equate to expertise.

 In chapter 6, Gallwey introduces the concept of mobility.
 Mobility is what didn’t activate during my tennis years.

-Mobility is about concious wisdom.
+Mobility is about conscious wisdom.
 It’s not just about being in the flow, but about being very clear about where you are, where you are going, and why.
-In essence, it is about working conciously.
+In essence, it is about working consciously.

-To know what you are doing and why requires concious thought and constant remembarance.
+To know what you are doing and why requires conscious thought and constant remembrance.

 In tennis your goal can be to win a tournament or make your college team.
 Work and life is a bit more complicated.
 We need to think about where we’re going and why and this takes time.
 Without this we’ll continue to autopilot.